 - Emerging best practices and tactics from leading organizations’ IC programs that separate their programs from the rest

 - Internal communications benchmarks across multiple topics, including practitioner challenges, leadership engagement, measurement, and technology usage

 Internal Communications Takeaways in 2020

-The State of Internal Communications 2021 is Simpplr’s latest research on how employee communications have been impacted, comparing survey data in May and September 2020.
+The State of Internal Communications 2021 is Simpplr’s latest research on how employee communications have been impacted, comparing survey data in May and September 2020, and now.

 Primary takeaways with more features in the ebook:

-Finally, the survey asked all internal communications respondents two optional, open-ended questions:
+Finally, the survey asked all internal communications respondents an optional, open-ended question:

 About Simpplr Research